tock/tock/doc/reference/trd-appid.md

 [Tock Binary Format][TBF] footers.
 A TBF object can have multiple ApplicationCcredentials.

-**Process Checker**: a component of the Tock kernel which is responsible for validating Application Credentials and assigning Application Identifiers based on them.
+**Credentials Checker**: a component of the Tock kernel which is responsible for validating Application Credentials and assigning Application Identifiers based on them.

 **Credentials Checking Policy**: the algorithm that a Credentials Checking uses to assign an Application Identifier to a loaded process.
-A Process Checker Policy defines an Application Identifier space.
+A Credentials Checking Policy defines an Application Identifier space.
 Two Tock kernels, using different Credentials Checking Policies and loading the same TBF object into one of their processes, can and often do assign different Application Identifiers to those processes.